My company has been issued a winding up petition - what now?

 If your limited business has been issued with a winding up petition, this is a serious form of legal action which could eventually lead to the closure of your business due to unpaid debt.
 By tackling the winding up petition early, you could avoid further damage to your business, including compulsory liquidation.

 A winding up petition (WUP) can be issued by a creditor if a debt of over £750 is owed.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 If standard methods of recoupment have failed, the creditor will issue a winding up petition against your limited company.
 In order for the creditor to successfully carry out this action, a statutory demand should be issued prior to this which proves that the debt exists.